nasihps/shrink_wsl_disk_usage/README.md

 ## Pre-Requisite
 1. Find your .vhdx file location in C drive.
+   eg: "C:\Users\YOUR_USERNAME\AppData\Local\Packages\CanonicalGroupLimited.Ubuntu22.04LTS_...\LocalState\ext4.vhdx"
-2. Copy the file location
+3. Copy the file location

+## Shutdown WSL
+Use the term 'wsl' if powershell else use 'wsl.exe' if cmd
+- `wsl --shutdown` to shutdown WSL

 ## Open CMD as Admin
 Enter the following commands in order :